Cable Standing Hip Extension

 Instructions

-- Attach ankle strap to low cable.
+- Attach the ankle strap to a low cable.

-- Face machine and hold support point.
+- Face the machine and hold a support point if you need balance help.

-- Stand tall on supporting leg.
+- Stand tall on the supporting leg with a slight bend in the knee.

-- Brace core and keep pelvis level.
+- Brace your core and keep the pelvis level before the first rep.

-- Pause briefly at end range.
+- Pause briefly at the back end of the motion and squeeze the glute.

-- Return leg slowly to start.
+- Return the leg slowly to the start without swinging.

-- Complete reps then switch sides.
+- Complete the reps on one side, then switch and repeat.

 Tips & Tricks